Widget System Risk Analysis Report

 Environment Statement

 The Widget Management System (WMS) is over 30 years old and its architecture has not changed significantly since the original implementation.
 Over the years, the widget system has become an integral part of our services in managing widgets for our clients.
-In reviewing the system, three major risks were identified: First, the age of the technology prevents updating components of the system that no longer meet contemporary cybersecurity standards, which increases the risk of a breach.
+In reviewing the system, three major risks were identified: First, the age of the technology prevents updating components of the system that no longer meet contemporary cybersecurity standards, which increases the likelihood of a breach.
 Second, the system is less reliable and experiences frequent outages, typically about 2 major outages per year, which results in lost revenue, contractual penalties, and overtime pay to recover from the incident.
 Third, limitations of the widget system have started to affect sales - we have recently lost a customer due to the functional obsolescence of the widget system, and expect to both lose more existing and prospective customers in the future due to increased competition in the widget management market.

 Import